 In addition, a Stop Work Authority statement is included on all Company JSAs as required by 30 CFR 250.1930(d).

-The SWA process for MODUs contracted by Freeport-McMoRan Oil & Gas will be defined in the bridging document.
+The SWA process for MODUs, derrick barges and similar operations contracted by the Company will be defined in the bridging document.

 15. ULTIMATE WORK AUTHORITY